Painting isn’t about control or perfection —

 and always surprising.

-In my last post, I spoke about beginning this blog.
-I thought I’d follow that by sharing a little more about how I arrived here—and why animals and art continue to guide me.
+In my last post, I shared a little about starting this blog.
+Today, I want to go a bit deeper—about how I arrived here, and why animals and art continue to guide me.

 Personally Speaking ~ Art.
 Kindness.
 Connection.

-This journal began with an idea seeded from my own experiences, something I thought might be worth sharing—that animals can open something in us.
+This blog began with something simple: the idea that animals can open something in us.
 Something real.
 Something deeply human.

-Over time, I’ve come to see that what starts as a simple moment of connection with an animal often leads to a deeper shift in me.
-A surrender.
-Letting go of what I think I know.
-Seeing more clearly.
-Being in the world differently.
+Over time, I’ve realised that even a quiet moment with an animal can shift something inside me.
+A gentle surrender.
+A letting go of what I think I know.
+A seeing more clearly.
+A being in the world a little differently.

-And yet—so often I get in my own way.
-I’m a great one for trying to get it right, to make it perfect.
-I’m sure you know that one!
+And yet, I often get in my own way.
+I try to make it “right,” to make it perfect.
+I’m sure you know that one.

-It’s taken years to recognise this, to actually pause, and to let go.
-For a long time, even though I knew better, I would still ‘battle on’.
-Ridiculous, really—the battle with the canvas!
-Now I trust more.
-I begin in stillness.
-I listen.
+It’s taken years to pause, to let go.
+For a long time, even when I knew better, I’d battle on.
+Ridiculous—the battle with the canvas.
+Now I start in stillness.
+I try to listen.

-When I spend time with animals in sanctuary settings, something happens in that quiet space—something I don’t always have words for.
+When I spend time with animals in sanctuary settings, something shifts.
+Something I don’t always have words for.
 But I feel it.
 And somehow, it finds its way onto the canvas.

-This isn’t about creating art to impress or decorate.
+This isn’t about impressing anyone or creating decoration.
 It’s about surrendering my ego.
-Allowing my skill to simply turn up.
 Letting there be mess, and journey, and trust—until something real emerges.
-Each canvas teaches me as I allow it to flesh itself out.
+Each canvas teaches me if I allow it to unfold.

-In my private mind, I believe the animals I paint come through the canvas to communicate with me.
-I haven’t quite sorted that yet—it’s a little off-centre to share.
-But truly, each story carries a personal experience that has stayed with me.
+Sometimes, I think the animals I paint come through the canvas to speak to me.
+It feels a little off-centre, but each story carries an experience that has stayed with me.

 If my paintings stir an emotional response in you, that amazes me.

 Kindness.
 Connection.
-The vagaries of our human existence.
+The choices we make and the unpredictable flow of our human lives.

 Thank you for being here—it’s a gift to connect with you.